seantrott/seantrott.github.io/_posts/2021-10-13-language-neuroenhancement.md

 [^3]: Though I'm sure the determined reader could imagine a number of scenarios in which "scalpel" is more likely to co-occur with "teacher".
 If there's anything I've learned from studying language, it's that people can construe almost *anything* to make sense.

+[^4]: Ethical issues might include: is human-level AI sentient?
+If so, should it be given rights?
+Other questions might include: is the notion of dividing human cognition into a relatively modular "task space" somehow fundamentally flawed?